 Other local chocolate legends abound.
 In 1855, a chef at the Parker House Hotel decided to top a cream pie with a chocolate glaze, inventing the now historic Boston cream pie.
 And the chocolate chip cookie was accidentally developed by Ruth Wakefield in 1933 in Whitman, Massachusetts.
-She owned the Toll House Inn, which was a haven for road-weary travelers and also a popular restaurant.
+She owned the Toll House Inn, which was a haven for road-weary travelers and a popular restaurant.
 Her policy was to give diners an extra helping of their entrée to take home, along with several homemade cookies.
 There are conflicting stories about her discovery.
 One version is that she was baking chocolate cookies but ran out of chocolate powder.
 She substituted broken pieces of semi-sweet chocolate, assuming they would melt and mix into the batter.
 They did not, and the chocolate chip cookie was born.
 Later she sold the recipe to Nestle in exchange for a lifetime supply of chocolate chips.
 Every bag of Nestle chocolate chips sold in North America still includes her recipe on the wrapper.

 Numerous candy companies originated in Massachusetts, many of them clustered near the wharves where sugar and rum, both slave-powered trades, came into the ports.
-Only a few remain, such as NECCO (New England Confectionery Company), now located in Revere and the oldest continuously operating candy company in the United States, and Cambridge Brands, Inc., makers of Charleston Chews and Tootsie Rolls.
+Such as NECCO (New England Confectionery Company), previously located in Revere and was the oldest continuously operating candy company in the United States, and Cambridge Brands, Inc., makers of Charleston Chew and Tootsie Rolls.
 They struggle to compete against major players such as Mars, Hershey, and Nestle.

 Far easier to find than bean-to-bar manufacturers are the traditional confectioners and chocolatiers who buy bars of chocolate (known as couverture), re-melt them into unique blends to achieve certain flavors and colors, and then create delicious sweets.
 The southeastern part of Massachusetts boasts some of the best.

 For example, Fedele’s shops in Plymouth and Pembroke make their own confection centers, such as chewy caramels and cream fillings, which they dip in chocolate.
 Ron Fedele explains, “What sets our handmade chocolates apart is their taste.
 They leave a smooth, silky feeling.”
 By contrast, commercially mass-produced brands contain wax and additives to extend their shelf-life and hold up in widely ranging temperatures.
 One of Fedele’s most popular items is fudge.
-In addition to traditional flavors, Ron and Kathy Fedele experiment with other kinds, such as cranberry walnut, pumpkin, and even a sugar-free variety.
+In addition to traditional flavors, Ron and Kathy Fedele experiment with other kinds, such as cranberry-walnut, pumpkin, and even a sugar-free variety.
 Another reason customers keep coming back is the friendly service.
 Ron, who previously worked as a quality-control manager in a plastics plant, enjoys selling a product that makes customers so happy.
 He and Kathy opened their first candy shop eighteen years ago “for the love of it.”

 A deep love of the family-owned business is shared by other local confectioners.
 Judy Hilliard McCarthy and her husband Charles McCarthy run Hilliards Candy, which was started in 1924 by Judy’s grandparents.
 They uphold the quality standards and follow the time-tested recipes that have been handed down for generations.
 They use natural ingredients and no preservatives.
 An old-fashioned favorite is chocolate turtles (chocolates, nuts, and caramel), but they also offer new items such as caramels dipped in chocolate with a sprinkling of sea salt on top for a delectable sweet-salty combination.